-As a boutique consultancy, Neon works on eight clearly defined topics.
+As a boutique consultancy, Neon works on seven clearly defined topics.

 Market value of renewables